Skip to main content

 The firm

 Your Data will be kept for certain periods after your retainer with us has terminated.
-The periods for which we will retain Your Data depend on the practice area under which we provided our services to you.
+The periods for which we will retain Your Data depends on the practice area under which we provided our services to you.
 The periods are as follows:

 Practice areaRetention period